-There can be no surprise that sometimes they don’t agree.
+There can be no surprise that sometimes the guild won’t agree.
 The Uncertaintist has written about how one guild member weights Paul’s report of having met the brother of the Lord (Galatians 1:19).
-He believes that that should settle the question of Jesus’ historicity (link).
+He believes that Paul’s report should settle the question of Jesus’ historicity (link).
 In contrast, Carrier rates it as favoring the historicist position by only 2:1.
 The guild member probably wants too much weight for Paul’s remark, but Carrier offers nothing conspicuously generous here.
-The best reasonable weight could easily lie between Carrier’s offer and the guild member’s demand.
+The most reasonable weight could easily lie between Carrier’s offer and the guild member’s demand.

 Well-justified disagreement also surrounds Carrier’s treatment of the canonical Gospels as potential evidence.
 Except to assess the Rank-Raglan score, Carrier gives them no weight at all – the canonical Gospels are a wash for him, favoring neither hypothesis.

 The Gospels contain the earliest and best evidence for the portion of the historicist hypothesis, “Jesus acquired followers in life.”
-Paul attests to Peter and others being leaders in a Jesus-focused movement, but offers no hint that they or anybody else were followers of Jesus in life.
+Paul attests to Peter and others being leaders in a Jesus-focused movement, but offers no hint that they or anybody else had been followers of Jesus in life.

 Similarly, it is the Gospels that offer the earliest clear extant support for the portion, “Some of this man’s followers claimed that he had been executed by Jewish or Roman authorities.”
 Our Paul says nothing about Roman involvement, and his only mention of Jewish involvement (1 Thessalonians 2:15) could easily be an interpolation.